There is something about dancing in the street that invokes freedom, inspires bravery, and feels like authenticity.

 “You did what?!” my teenager said a few moments later when I arrived home, breathless and flying high from the experience.

-As we laughed about it, my teenager picturing how crazy I must have looked, I secretly hoped that my demonstration of independence would sit and percolate somewhere in his being, and perhaps nudge his own innate sense of freedom one day.
+As we laughed about it, my teenager picturing how crazy I must have looked, I secretly hoped that my demonstration of personal independence would sit and percolate somewhere in his being, and perhaps nudge his own innate sense of freedom one day.

 Are You Really Free?